rulecom/woorule/README.md

 3. Go to _Woocommerce_ -> _Settings_ -> _Integration_ -> _RuleMailer_, fill in your `API Key`, and click the 'save' button.
 You can find your RULE API key on the developer tab in your [Rule account settings](http://app.rule.io/#/settings/developer).

 ## Usage

+_NOTE: By default WooRule will create the "Defaul Rule" that will trigger the data sync for all new orders, tagged as "New Order"_

 1. Go to the _RuleMailer tab_ and click _Add new_ and a new Rule appears in the list.